4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 🤡 For unserious people: Paper plate awards can be a humorous nod to someone’s quirks or habits–the stuff that makes them office-famous.
 Just be sure to mix in a sincere gesture or two, too.

-The best work anniversary gifts
+The best work anniversary gifts.

 If it were as easy as buying them a gift, you wouldn’t be reading this right now.
 There’s nothing wrong with letting an employee pick their own milestone gift.
 In some instances, it’s the only way to guarantee they’ll love it.
 Some people are just hard to read!